Maryna Gray • March 23, 2021

 Many light roasts don’t have those strong, bitter flavors for which “traditional” coffee is known.
 Washed Yirgacheffes taste like black tea.
 Natural Ethiopians and Kenyas have tart, syrupy fruit flavors.
 Central American varieties like Costa Rican and Guatemalan coffes often have soft, mellow fruit and floral notes.
 A Panama Geisha is the ultimate splurge of specialty coffee, and no one would ever mistake it for a dark, diner brew.
 Check out our handpicked light roast coffees here.

-Lighter roasts that have been brewed in the Japanese cold brew style taste light and crisp, very much like iced tea.
+Lighter roasts that have been brewed in the Japanese cold brew style taste light and crisp, very much like iced tea, and are often a good choice for those wanting to drink black coffee.

 Coffee is a comfort food, and you don’t want to feel like you’re suffering through something for the sake of health or sophistication.
-Add just a little less sugar or cream each day so you can ease into those stronger coffee flavors.
+Add just a little less sugar or cream each day so you can ease into the strong flavor of black coffee.

 There are a lot of dubious myths around coffee acids and stomach aches or reflux, but in the end, you have to listen to your body.
 And if you’re concerned about a cup of black coffee upsetting your stomach, there are ameliorating factors: pick a roast with less acid (often lower-grown coffees, like Brazils and Sumatras, as well as medium-dark roasts), use a brew method that filters the grounds from your cup (French press is a no-no), and pair your coffee with food.